WAVI-ice-sheet-model/WAVIhpc/docs/templates_cases.md

 ### template_archer

-The Archer template structure is identical to the boilerplate template, but there are changes to `ensemble/template.yaml` and `scripts/run_ensemble_member` tailored to running on the Archer HPC.
+The ARCHER2 template structure is identical to the boilerplate template, but there are changes to `ensemble/template.yaml` and `scripts/run_ensemble_member` tailored to running on the ARCHER2 cluster.

-See Archer's [running jobs documentation](https://docs.archer2.ac.uk/user-guide/scheduler/) for more information on Archer's cluster, node choices and sbatch header options.
+See ARCHER2's [running jobs documentation](https://docs.archer2.ac.uk/user-guide/scheduler/) for more information on ARCHER2's cluster, node choices and sbatch header options.

 ### template_jasmin
-Identical to Archer, with JASMIN-specific changes to `ensemble/template.yaml` and `script/run_ensemble_member`.
+Identical to ARCHER2, with JASMIN-specific changes to `ensemble/template.yaml` and `script/run_ensemble_member`.

 See JASMIN's [batch computing documentation](https://help.jasmin.ac.uk/docs/batch-computing/lotus-overview/) for more information on JASMIN's cluster, node choices and sbatch header options.